 - Sort the peas and remove any damaged peas, stones, or debris.
 Rinse thoroughly.

 - In a large pot, add the peas and cover with water about 2 inches above them.
 Bring to a boil and let them cook for 2-3 minutes.
-Drain carefully and set aside.
+Drain carefully, rinse them and set aside.

 - Wash the same pot, add the peas and freshly boiled water about 4 inches above them.
 Bring to a boil and reduce heat to medium-high for 30 minutes.
 Drain carefully and set aside.